 The love for personal freedom and the fear of an absolutist tyrant lasted well into the future, to the point that Julius Caesar himself was murdered by a group of republican idealists.
 The group of assassins included Caesar’s own adoptive son, Brutus: A descendant of Lucius Junius Brutus who had fostered the transition from Kingdom to Republic.
 Ironically Brutus was also instrumental in seeing the end of the Republic and transition towards an Empire.

 The hate for Tyrants and Kings of the Roman Empire

-The great emperor Augustus learned of this lesson and he himself achieved absolute control by showing himself, at least in propaganda, to be disinterested in personal gain and glorification and to be always ready to give up a good share of power.
+The great emperor Augustus learned of this lesson and he himself achieved absolute control by showing himself, at least in propaganda, to be disinterested in personal gain or power.
+A first among equals.
+Whilst he took absolute power he was always careful to be seen to give up a good share of it.
+Representations of him also show Augustus wearing the Roman crown known as “Civic Crown” – normally used for individuals who had saved the life of a fellow countryman.
 That way he held on to power and increased it through time by having the Senate award him one title after another.
 In such a way he fashioned the figure of the emperor which was to rule over Rome for the forthcoming centuries.